morepath/morepath/doc/views.rst

   /folder/some_item

-would be a path if there is an item in the folder with the name ``some_item``.
+is a path if there is an item in the folder with the name ``some_item``.

 Now what if we also want to have a path that allows you to edit the